-You know it is holiday time because all you see and hear are advertisements for products that the advertisers want you to buy, even if you haven’t financially planned for or cannot afford them!
+You know it is holiday time because all you see and hear are advertisements for products that the advertisers want you to buy, even if you haven’t engaged in financial planning for or cannot afford them!
 It just seems that sales are everywhere.

 Years ago, people used to save more money, on a weekly basis, on a monthly basis, on an annual basis.
 People put money aside and we did not live beyond our means.
 Today, unfortunately, it seems that people are just buying things, spending money that they do not have.

 The Dangers of Loans

 People are buying cars today with loans that are much more than the value of the car.
 Manufacturers found a way to get more people to buy their cars, often stretching loans to 6+ years.
 The fact is that most people will not even keep their cars that long and when they try to trade them in they will find out that they are underwater, meaning they owe more money than the car is worth.
 So what happens, the car dealerships will roll over the balance to a new more expensive loan.
 It becomes like a treadmill that you cannot get off.

 Growing up we used to have Christmas or Holiday Clubs.
 People would put aside money into an account at their local bank: a dollar, $5, $100, or whatever they could afford.
 At the end of the year, they would have a nice amount of money in their account that they could use to buy gifts for the holidays.
 Unfortunately, this type of plan does not exist today.
 Now it seems that whenever anyone has some extra money, they decide to buy a bigger car, a new piece of equipment, go on a vacation – anything but save it.

 Then and Now